methompson/barebones-docker-node-container/README.md

 # barebones-docker-node-container
 A barebones Node.js server in a Docker Container

+Why?
+I don’t like installing Node and NPM on my local laptop, but I regularly need to work with it.
+This barebones setup allows me to easily start a Node.js instance without any of the baggage.
+I can then grab NPM packages by exec’ing into the container.

 Installation is simple.

 1. Install Docker on to your system [Link](https://docs.docker.com/v17.12/install/)